Turtle Bay Exploration Park

-Turtle Bay Exploration Park, located in Redding, California, is a non-profit 300-acre gathering place featuring the Sundial Bridge, a museum, forestry and wildlife center, arboretum and botanical gardens.
-The park is located at gateway to the Sacramento River Trails, Turtle Bay.
+Turtle Bay Exploration Park is a 300-acre, mostly outdoor cultural center located in Redding, California.
+Situated along the banks of the Sacramento River, the park features the Turtle Bay Museum, as well as the Sundial Bridge, a 700-foot long, 23-foot wide footbridge designed by architect Santiago Calatrava.
+The park has indoor and outdoor animal exhibits, gardens, and playgrounds for children.
+The museum conducts educational programs and exhibitions on the Wintu people, including a full-size shelter.

 McConnell Arboretum & Botanical Gardens

 The McConnell Arboretum & Botanical Gardens, also known as the Redding Arboretum, opened on May 30, 2005, and covers 300 acre, including 200 acre of undeveloped arboretum and 20 acre of botanical garden that span the Sacramento River.
 Its principal gardens include the Mediterranean Climate Gardens (Mediterranean Basin, South Africa, Chile, southern and western Australia, and California west of the Sierra Nevada), and other gardens including a children's garden, butterfly garden, and specialty gardens.

 Turtle Bay Museum

 Turtle Bay Museum contains permanent and changing exhibits related to the area's natural history, cultural history, art and science.
 Exhibits include a tank for viewing fish underwater, a recreation of a Native American bark house, hands-on science displays and art creations.